-Requests will be reviewed within 30 days, and the counselor will be notified of the results, and the number of CEUs, if awarded.
+Requests will be reviewed within 30 days and the counselor will be notified of the results.
+If recognized, the counselor will be informed of the number of CEUs awarded.

-Extension of Continuing Education Requirements
+F. Extension of Continuing Education Requirements

-Certified AOD counselors unable to meet the continuing education requirements for recertification may request a one-month extension, in writing.
-To request an extension, certified AOD counselors must include the biennial certification fee plus \$30.00 with a written request.

-The extension will not be granted beyond one month.
-If at the end of the extension certified AOD counselors have not met the requirements for recertification, their certification will be terminated.
+Certified AOD counselors unable to meet the continuing education requirements for recertification may request a one-month extension through their Certemy portal.
+The one-month extension is \$50.00.
+To request an extension, certified AOD counselors must include the biennial certification fee plus \$50.00 for the one-month extension.
+The extension time starts from the certified member's expiration date.
+Extensions will not be granted beyond one month.
+Certified AOD counselors who have not met the requirements for recertification by the end of the extension time will have their certification terminated.
 They will not be permitted to place their certification on inactive status.
 Reinstatement shall be through completing the full certification requirement.